HIDGlobalDocs/style-guide/docs/a-to-z/o/org-organization.md

 Use the term that makes the most sense for your audience.

-In content for a business or technical audience, it's OK to use *org* as an abbreviation for *organization.*
+In content for a business or technical audience, it's OK to use *org* as an abbreviation for *organization*.
 Don't use a period after the abbreviation.

 ## Examples